appvia/kore-example-apps/dotnet-hello-world/exercises/Exercise 4/README.md

 To clean up your release you can run `helm uninstall`

 ```
-helm uninstall dotnet-hello-world -n $NAMESPACE
+helm uninstall dotnet-hello-world -n ${NAMESPACE}
 ```

 ### Helm Flux Operator

 If you want to take things a little further we can use the `HelmRelease` custom resource

 First, we need to create a secret with the username and password that give access to your Git repository:
 ```